 Adriane D. Lentz-Smith

-Voting Rights in the United States awarded by National Endowment for the Humanities (Collaborator).
+Voting Rights and the Expansion of Democracy in America: Who Made Possible One Person, One Vote awarded by National Endowment for the Humanities (Collaborator).
 2017 to 2020

 Challenging the Master Narrative of the Civil Rights Movement awarded by National Endowment for the Humanities (Scholar).
 2017 to 2019

 Lentz-Smith, A. “Promise and Peril: America at the Dawn of a Global Age.
 By Christopher Nichols.”
 Diplomatic History, 2014.

 Lentz-Smith, A. “Book Review of Kimberley L. Phillips.
 War!
 What Is It Good For?
 Black Freedom Struggles and the Military from World War II to Iraq.”
 Pacific Historical Review, Aug.
 2013.

 Lentz-Smith, A. “Book Review of Chad Williams.
 Torchbearerers of Democracy: African American Soldiers and the World War I Era.”
 North Carolina Historical Review, vol. 88, Oct.
 2011.